 Bankastræti After Dark: Where Reykjavik Drinks

 Bankastræti is one of those streets that rewards the patient observer.
 In daylight it reads as a conventional city-centre corridor, but by early evening the strip between Lækjartorg and the Austurvöllur square transforms into the connective tissue of Reykjavik's bar circuit.
-The addresses here function less as individual destinations and more as stations on a shared itinerary, each one drawing a slightly different crowd at a slightly different hour.
-BakaBaka occupies number 2 at the lower end of the street, which puts it at the entry point of that circuit, close enough to the old parliament square that first-time visitors stumble upon it without necessarily having planned to.
+The addresses here each draw a different crowd at a different hour.
+BakaBaka occupies number 2 at the lower end of the street, which puts it at the entry point of that circuit.

 That positioning matters in a city where bar geography is unusually compressed.
 Reykjavik's 101 postcode contains more drinking options per square kilometre than most capitals, and venues on this particular stretch compete not by being louder or larger but by earning repeat visits from locals who have no shortage of alternatives.
 Bodega and Hotel Borg by Keahotels both operate within a short walk, and the crowd that moves between them tends to be discerning about where its money goes, particularly in a city where bar prices sit at the higher end of the European spectrum.